andrewtwitchett/technicaltask/README.md

 Ways to run:

-- Via input and output parameters (if output is set it will go into that directory)
+- Via input and output parameters (if output is set the result will go in a file in that directory)

 ```
 $ php RunTask.php --input="data/file.csv" --output="results/result.txt